 This came as a revelation to the residents of the Grand who were in Court that day, along with the three members of the panel which include a Judge, two lay advisers and the Clerk to the Tribunal.
 Residents we have spoken to clearly remember two “strangers” in Court that day.
 Our own public face was also present and witnessed their presence.

 Under these circumstances and given that the CCTV footage was already being privately circulated, those in Court fully expected to be contacted.
 In fact, repeated attempts to help Kent Police have been rebuffed and to this date, no charges have been brought against anyone.
 The investigating officer however wrote to Mr Stainer on June 8th stating that he was “awaiting a charging decision” but that “the CPS is very busy at the moment and some charging decisions are taking a couple of months to come back to us.”
 This must be very frustrating to Mr Stainer and is very surprising given the severity of the assault.

 So just what is going on here?
 CCTV footage of alleged criminals frequently appear in the local press – and the Folkestone & Hythe Express have had the images posted above, since early May 2018 and done nothing to assist in the capture of these“Dangerous animals”, we wonder why not.

-A question put to FAPAC as to whether they had CCTV footage when it became apparent to residents that they had been sitting in Court alongside the alleged “assailants” was sharply rebuffed.
+Also a question put to FAPAC as to whether they had CCTV footage when it became apparent to residents that they had been sitting in Court alongside the alleged “assailants” was sharply rebuffed.

-The KentOnline report was embellished by the Grand’s General Manager, Robert Richardson, who had access to the CCTV footage of the attack, and from where our image was taken:
+Finally, the KentOnline report was embellished by the Grand’s General Manager, Robert Richardson, who had access to the CCTV footage of the attack, and from where our image was taken:

 If you know the men in in the images above please do contact Kent Police as soon as possible.